 the right to earn paid sick leave.
 A Better Balance, which has an office in Colorado, was thrilled to play a pivotal role on the ground in this campaign.
 The law is providing a right to paid sick leave to all workers in the state, regardless of industry or business size.
 Such universal coverage is especially important for low-wage workers and service industry workers—disproportionately women and people of color—who are among the least likely to have access to paid sick leave.
 Workers in Colorado are able to earn, based on hours worked, up to 48 hours of paid sick leave a year that can be used for personal or family health needs and needs related to domestic abuse and sexual assault.
 The law also provides up to 80 hours of immediate paid sick leave during a declared public health emergency, such as COVID-19, which established a new standard in the United States for public health emergency leave.
 Importantly, the law also has an inclusive family definition, no waiting period on use of accrued sick time, and strong enforcement measures.

 In April 2021, New Mexico followed Colorado’s lead and passed a very strong paid sick leave law with ABB’s support.
-Once the law takes effect on July 1, 2022, it will allow private-sector employees the right to take up to 64 hours of paid sick leave per year to care for themselves and all their closest loved ones, regardless of legal or biological relationship.
+The law allows private-sector employees the right to take up to 64 hours of paid sick leave per year to care for themselves and all their closest loved ones, regardless of legal or biological relationship.
 The ability of private industry workers across the state—regardless of business size—to earn 64 hours of paid sick leave for themselves or loved ones establishes a new hours standard as we continue to advance sick time laws around the country..

-More than 16 years ago, Congress introduced a paid sick leave proposal to make paid sick leave a national requirement for all those in workplaces with 15 or more workers.
+More than 17 years ago, Congress introduced a paid sick leave proposal to make paid sick leave a national requirement for all those in workplaces with 15 or more workers.
 Titled the Healthy Families Act (HFA), Senator Edward Kennedy of Massachusetts and Representative Rosa DeLauro of Connecticut introduced the legislation.
 The HFA has been introduced in every Congressional session since but has never passed.
-Despite the significant need for it and more than 16 years after the Healthy Families Act was first introduced,77 there is still no federal right to paid sick leave in this country.
-While various state and city laws require employers to provide their workers with paid sick leave, over 33 million Americans remain without it.78 Additionally, at least 18 states without a statewide paid sick leave law prohibit local governments from enacting private-sector paid sick leave policies, impeding local action at a time when there is no federal paid sick leave law to fall back on.
+Despite the significant need for it and more than 17 years after the Healthy Families Act was first introduced,90 there is still no federal right to paid sick leave in this country.
+While various state and city laws require employers to provide their workers with paid sick leave, approximately 28 million Americans remain without it.91 Additionally, at least 18 states without a statewide paid sick leave law prohibit local governments from enacting private-sector paid sick leave policies, impeding local action at a time when there is no federal paid sick leave law to fall back on.

 There was temporary federal action on paid sick leave when the Families First Coronavirus Relief Act (FFCRA) passed and went into effect on April 1, 2020, during the heart of the COVID-19 pandemic.
 The FFCRA was the first-ever national paid sick leave law, requiring 80 hours of paid sick leave for COVID-19 related illness, to care for a family member with COVID-19, or to quarantine due to possible exposure to COVID-19.
 The law also contained provisions allowing paid FMLA leave when a child’s school or place of care was unavailable due to COVID-19.
 The law applied to all public workers and to private-sector workers in businesses with fewer than 500 employees.
 Unfortunately, however, the FFCRA was permitted to sunset on December 31, 2020 leaving millions of workers unprotected during the ongoing pandemic.